neutralinojs/roadmap/README.md

 - Implement opposite of `nativeBlockList` as `nativeAllowList` **(Done)**.
 - Add a new setting (also command line flag) to enable/disable log file/logging.
 - Screen details API.
+- Add a way to inject the client to window mode.
+Then, developers can use native API with remote URLs.
+Add new setting to config: `window.injectClientLib = true | false (Default: false)`.

 ## Specs: API